 - Cash Advance Fee – 2.5% (minimum £3)

 - Balance Transfer Fee – 2.4% (minimum £5)

 - Late Payment Fee – £12

 Nationwide Select Credit Card: The Good

 This is a great credit card for people who are looking to clear off their balances from another card.
 It has an extended 0% balance transfer rate and purchase rate for up to 12 months.

 Additionally, this card’s representative APR after the intro period is within an affordable range compared to other banks’ cards.
 With this card, you can also enjoy using its services abroad and take pride in the fact that you won’t have to pay extra with annual fees.

-Its lack of a reward system is the number one weakness of this credit card.
+The lack of a rewards system is the number one weakness of this credit card.
 In addition, applicants need to have existing savings accounts with Nationwide to be eligible for this card.
-That means it is exclusive to members, which can be a downside to many potential applicants who don’t want to start anew with a bank.
+That means it is exclusive to members, which can be a downside to many potential applicants who don’t want to start open a new bank account.